-- The Alinta Energy Port Hedland network, which is owned and operated by Alinta Duke Energy WA Power Pty (ADEWAP), a subsidiary of Alinta Energy.
+- The Port Hedland network, which was acquired by the APA Group on 1 November 2023 (previously owned and operated by Alinta Duke Energy WA Power Pty (ADEWAP), a subsidiary of Alinta Energy).

 - The Horizon Power coastal network, which is owned and operated by Horizon Power, a government trading enterprise.